A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his human’s grave every night.

 What About The Spiritual Side And Individual Experiences?

 She said that, when her mother was on her death bed, Skippy was close by.
-At the exact moment that his owner took her last breath, Skippy cried.
+At the exact moment that his human took her last breath, Skippy cried.
 It was a loud cry, and a sound that Skippy had never made before that moment and never made after.

 She believed that Skippy detected her mother’s spirit leaving the body, and that Skippy knew her time had come.